ndannenfeld/QuantumNaturalfPEPS.jl/README.md

 hilbert = siteinds("S=1/2", L, L)
 peps = PEPS(hilbert; bond_dim=2)

-# Multiply the spectrum of the PEPS by a power-law factor
+# Multiply the spectrum of the PEPS by a power-law factor as described in arXiv/2503.12557
 QuantumNaturalfPEPS.multiply_algebraic_spectrum!(peps, 3.)

 # Construct the Heisenberg Hamiltonian